- Published on

 ARG RUN_IMAGE_BASE="gcr.io/distroless/static:latest"

-FROM --platform=linux/amd64 $RUN_IMAGE_BASE
+FROM $RUN_IMAGE_BASE

-COPY --from=build /src/stackdriver-prometheus-sidecar/stackdriver-prometheus-sidecar /bin/stackdriver-prometheus-sidecar
+COPY /src/stackdriver-prometheus-sidecar/stackdriver-prometheus-sidecar /bin/stackdriver-prometheus-sidecar

 EXPOSE 9091